swdayu/howtos/android/bluetooth/ber/goep.md

   - Define the interoperability requirements for applications using OBEX.
   - Does not define the requirements for the Baseband, LMP or L2CAP.

-Profile Stack:
+PROFILE STACK

+The following roles are defined for this profile:
+- Server: This is the device that provides an object exchange server to and from which data objects can be pushed and pulled, respectively.
+- Client: This is the device that can push data object(s) to or/and pull data object(s) from the Server.

-- Client    <--> Server
+Client    <--> Server
 OBEX      <--> OBEX
 SDP       <--> SDP
 LMP|L2CAP <--> LMP|L2CAP
 Baseband  <--> Baseband

-- The Baseband, LMP, and L2CAP are the OSI layer 1 and 2 Bluetooth protocols.
+The Baseband, LMP, and L2CAP are the OSI layer 1 and 2 Bluetooth protocols.
 SDP is the Bluetooth Service Discovery Protocol.
 OBEX [1] is the Bluetooth adaptation of IrOBEX [5].

 [1] IrDA Interoperability, version 2.0 or later
 [5] Infrared Data Association, IrDA Object Exchange Protocol (IrOBEX) with Published Errata, Version 1.5

-The following roles are defined for this profile:
-- Server: This is the device that provides an object exchange server to and from which data objects can be pushed and pulled, respectively.
-- Client: This is the device that can push data object(s) to or/and pull data object(s) from the Server.

 Client can push data to Server and pull data from Server.
 For the device containing the Server, it is assumed that